Hustle (2022 film): Plot

 Stanley takes Bo to play at a showcase organized by Leon, which is also attended by the presumptive second overall pick Kermit Wilts.
-Stanley advises Bo that if he shuts down Wilts, it will significantly raise his stock with the Sixers.
+Stanley advises Bo that if he successfully defends Wilts, it will significantly raise his stock with the Sixers.
 During the workout, Cruz shows flashes of talent, but struggles on offense and at guarding Wilts, who trash talks him and throws him off his game.
 When Vince passes on Bo, Stanley quits the 76ers to prepare Cruz for the NBA Draft Combine six weeks away.
 Telling Bo his only weakness is his sensitivity, he builds on his mental toughness.
 Teresa and Alex assist with the training by preparing meals and taping workouts.
 Bo improves dramatically through Stanley's coaching, but Leon cannot get him into the Draft Combine after Vince spreads information about Bo's assault charge.

 Furious at Stanley, Bo eventually reveals the charge stemmed from a fight with Lucia's mother's boyfriend after she tried to claim sole custody of Lucia.
-Stanley admits his injured hand was from a drunk driving accident while in college, derailing his basketball team's season and putting him in jail for six months.
+Stanley admits his injured hand was from a drunk driving crash while in college, derailing his basketball team's season and putting him in jail for six months.
 Their trust renewed, Stanley works tirelessly to get Bo into the combine, without success.
 To create interest, the Sugermans enlist Julius Erving to create a viral video of "the Boa Challenge", where people, including 76ers player Tobias Harris, attempt to score on Bo for money.
 Cruz is eventually accepted into the combine, and Stanley flies Lucia and Paola to the US to support him.
 Bo impresses in the physical elements of the combine, but faces off with Wilts again in a five-on-five exhibition game.
 He initially performs well, but Kermit begins talking trash about Bo's daughter and mother, eventually breaking his composure as he pushes Kermit down the floor.
 Bo then storms out of the combine.

 Thinking that their journey is over, Stanley accompanies Bo to the airport.
 However, before Bo's plane leaves for Spain, Stanley receives a call from Leon informing about a private game for players and front office members and that Bo and Kermit have both been invited to participate.
 Playing without pressure, Cruz locks down Wilts defensively and demonstrates his offensive abilities.
 Rex's daughter Kat, who recognizes Stanley's talent, reveals she is taking over from Vince and rehires him.
-Five months later, the 76ers and Boston Celtics tip off for a game against each other with Stanley now the assistant coach of the 76ers and Bo playing for the Boston Celtics.
+Five months later, the 76ers and Boston Celtics tip off for a game against each other, with Stanley now the assistant coach of the 76ers and Bo playing for the Celtics.